-In year 3 the emphasis is on transcribing spoken words using the foreign phonological system, which includes new graphemes.

-In year 4 written work is extended to sentences focusing on the correct use of gender and plurals aided by the use of dictionaries.
+In Year 3 and 4, the emphasis is on transcribing spoken words using the foreign phonological system, which includes new graphemes.
+Written work is also extended to sentences focusing on the correct use of gender and plurals aided by the use of dictionaries.

-In year 5 detail is added with the introduction of adjectives.
-Existing grammatical understanding is consolidated through the focus on noun-adjective agreements in relation to gender and plurals.

-In year 6 pupils are encouraged to write short paragraphs while consciously applying all language learning strategies acquired over the years to consolidate and achieve a degree of independence, which enables them to be highly successful and confident language learners in KS3.
+In Year 5 and 6, existing grammatical understanding is consolidated through the focus on nounadjective agreements in relation to gender and plurals.
+Pupils are encouraged to write short paragraphs while consciously applying all language learning strategies acquired over the years to consolidate and achieve a degree of independence, which enables them to be highly successful and confident language learners in Key Stage 3.